 19 (5)

-Abbreviations: AAP, abiraterone acetate plus prednisone; AE, adverse event; COVID-19, coronavirus 2019; MDS, myelodysplastic syndrome; NIRA, niraparib; PBO, placebo; TEAE, treatment-emergent adverse event.
+Abbreviations: AAP, abiraterone acetate plus prednisone; AE, adverse event; COVID-19, coronavirus disease 2019; MDS, myelodysplastic syndrome; NIRA, niraparib; PBO, placebo; TEAE, treatment-emergent adverse event.

 aMedian treatment duration: 25.3 months.